tktracker/IntuneDocs/intune/apps/apps-windows-10-app-deploy.md

 Apps can only be installed in the device context when supported by the device and the Intune app type.
 You can install the following app types in the device context and assign these apps to a device group:

-- Win32 Apps
+- Win32 apps
-- Microsoft Store for Business (Offline licensed apps only)
+- Offline licensed Microsoft Store for Business apps
 - LOB apps (MSI, APPX and MSIX)
 - Office 365 ProPlus